transformers21/poshly/README.md

-# Products UI: POSH-2007
+# Products UI for Poshly
-Based on Insights UI
+Based on Insights UI (https://projects.invisionapp.com/share/XZAPJRGMP#/screens)

 # How to run it:
     npm install -g bower grunt-cli